jjackson19862017/popworld2/readme.md

 - Done my models, for the auctions and bids, did them together as they are in a way linked.
 Took me a while to get everything working, many attempts to get it working.
 At least im getting better with the views.py files now.
 That seems to be where my troubles lie.
 I have setup the auctions in Admin, however I will now try to do what I did with my products for the owner and setup it on the HTML side.
 Wish me luck.

+- Done, didn't take me as long as I thought, used my owners products forms, models and view to save time.
+Will come back to this later as I have a few ideas to improve UX.